Last Updated on 17 February, 2021 by Veronica

 Governor’s Palace

-It is an adobe building that has been the governor’s palace since 1610.
-It’s in the central square, also known as the Plaza.
 It is the oldest public building in the United States that has remained occupied.
-From 1909 to 2009, it was the museum of New Mexico.
+From 1909 to 2009, it was the Museum of New Mexico.

 Turquoise Trail

 Turquoise Trail is a beautiful road that joins Santa Fe and Albuquerque.
-The U.S. government considers it as a National Scenic Byway.
+The U.S. government considers it a National Scenic Byway.
 In other words: a tour with great views or fascinating points to see.

 It is a tour with a lot of history, where you will go back in time, and you will see unique villages.
 It also has many attractions, recreational activities, a good gastronomic offer, and museums.
 There’s room for everyone!

-20. Albuquerque, New Mexico
+20. Albuquerque, New Mexico (A Stopover in Route 66 Cities)

-It is the largest city in New Mexico.
-As a recommendation, spend some time here where you can have a drink in one of its cafes or restaurants, and see some of the city’s murals.
-The buildings have a very particular style, the Spanish colonial with a fusion of the native Indians, which they are very proud of.
+Albuquerque is the largest city in New Mexico.
+As a recommendation, spend some time here where you can have a drink in one of its cafes or restaurants and see some of the city’s murals.

-Like any urban stretch of Route 66, it is full of roadside motels with their classic neon lights and their typical car parks for travelers’ cars, which shared the roadside with car workshops, cafes, and restaurants.
 Buildings and businesses have seen the evolution of the route from the 30s to the 70s.
-At the end of 1955, Central Avenue or Central Ave had over 100 motels, and in the summer, it was hard to find a room available!
+At the end of 1955, Central Avenue or Central Ave had over 100 motels, and it was hard to find a room available in the summer!

 Central Avenue